 Well, truth be told, your arranger keyboard is actually a computer.
 And, like all computers, it needs instructions that tell the computer processor exactly what to do.
 Those instructions are embedded in "files."
-The styles included in your keyboard are stored in style files.
-Your keyboard can automatically play songs based on the information stored in a midi file.
+The "styles" included in your keyboard are stored in style files.
+Your keyboard can automatically play "midi songs" based on the information stored in a midi file.
 You can capture and save many of the parameters you set up for playing a song in a registration file.
 When you press a key on your keyboard, you hear the a musical note equivalent to the key you pressed.
 The instructions in a voice file tell the keyboard how to adjust the sound so the note sounds like the note produced by a particular musical instrument.

 Permanent Files - All of the files that come with your keyboard are included permanently in the hardware of the keyboard.
 You can copy them and make alterations to the copies, but you can not delete them or hurt them.
 They are always there and always available.

 Your Files - If you were only interested in using the features that come with your keyboard, you may not care too much about the fact that files are involved in getting the keyboard to make the music you are creating.
 Most users, however, want to do more.
 If you want to capture and save your own performance, you will be creating your own midi file.
-If you want to modify the preset styles and create your own version of a style, you will be creating your own "new" styles.
+If you want to modify the preset styles and create your own version of a style, you will be creating your own "new" style.
 If you are getting a set of songs ready for a performance, you will undoubtedly want to set up a number of registration files that make it easy to rapidly configure your keyboard for each song you are planning to play.
 So, you see, understanding how Yamaha handles files and how you create and interact with these files is an important first step in mastering your keyboard.

 Internet Files - A major benefit of the Yamaha keyboards is that you can use external files in your keyboard.
 There are additional style files that you can purchase from Yamaha and add to your style library.
 On this web site, you will find tens of thousands of style files available.
 These can be downloaded and added to your collection.
 Getting new styles is always a treat and will add years to your enjoyment of your keyboard.
-There are also thousands of songs available here and on hundreds of other internet sites that you can download and play on your keyboard.
+There are also thousands of midi songs available here and on hundreds of other internet sites that you can download and replay on your keyboard.

 If you want to create your own version of some files, or if you have downloaded files from the internet, you need a place where you can store the file.
-Internet files will, of course, be stored on your personal computer.
+Internet files can, of course, be stored on your personal computer.
 But they don't do you any good there.
 You need to get them into your Yamaha so you can use them on your keyboard.